voiddoivvoid/Mission-Efficiency-CD/readme.md

 -JSON and FIELD.JSON files compatible with game version 1.06.01

+-.JSON Requires latest version CDUMM/JMM (using .JSON inside DMM will present oddities in the form of file-level conflicts with the possibility of this mod being overwrit or this mod overwriting another mod)

--Requires latest version CDUMM/JMM/DMM
+-FIELD.JSON Requires latest version DMM

--Generator compatible with game version 1.06.01
+-Custom Mission Efficiency compatible with game version 1.06.01